oceanprotocol/docs/developers/subgraph/README.md

 ### What is the Subgraph?

-The [Ocean Subgraph](https://github.com/oceanprotocol/ocean-subgraph) is built on top of [The Graph](https://thegraph.com/)(the popular :sunglasses: indexing and querying protocol for blockchain data).
+The [Ocean Subgraph](https://github.com/oceanprotocol/ocean-subgraph) is built on top of [The Graph](https://thegraph.com/) (the popular :sunglasses: indexing and querying protocol for blockchain data).
 It is an essential component of the Ocean Protocol ecosystem.
 It provides an off-chain service that utilizes GraphQL to offer efficient access to information related to datatokens, users, and balances.
 By leveraging the subgraph, data retrieval becomes faster compared to an on-chain query.
 The data sourced from the Ocean subgraph can be accessed through [GraphQL](https://graphql.org/learn/) queries.

 Imagine this 💭: if you were to always fetch data from the on-chain, you'd start to feel a little...old :older\_woman: Like your queries are stuck in a time warp.
 But fear not!
-When you embrace the power of the subgraph, data becomes your elixir of youth.&#x20;
+When you embrace the power of the subgraph, data becomes your elixir of youth.

 <figure><img src="../../.gitbook/assets/components/subgraph.png" alt=""><figcaption><p>Ocean Subgraph </p></figcaption></figure>